 1. Look as good as you feel.

 If you have taken care of yourself, you may find that you feel better than ever during the golden years.
 With fewer obligations nagging at you and more time for yourself, you may have more leisure time than ever.
 Why let the perils of aging pull you down?
 Diet and exercise can only take you so far.
 Even with a trim waistline, you may feel like the toll of motherhood, time and gravity have caused sagging, wrinkling and loss of shape.
 You’ve sacrificed enough.
-Let new breasts take years off your appearance.
+Let new breast implants over 50 take years off your appearance.

 2. Boost your self-confidence following a traumatic event.